Ethan-Blank/MovieRecommender/README.md

  >   * Qt (https://www.qt.io/) - A C++ GUI framework
  > * What will be the input/output of your project?
 What are the features that the project provides?
  >   * Input: IMDb Datasets, User Input, User Application History, Item Popularity
- >   * Output: A custom selection of movies and details for those movies
+ >   * Output: A custom selection of movies and details for those movies (most notably, what platforms movies are available one)
  >   * Features: Manipulation of search criteria, tracking of user-history (intra-application), a GUI
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >